Right between your left fingertip and your heart it lies. Miles and miles of vast possibility-land.

 2 tsp raw honey (or coconut sugar)

 1/2 tsp nutmeg

 1/2 tsp pure vanilla

 a dash of lemon juice

-1. Put all ingredients in your blender and mix on very low speed for 10 minutes.
-Put in the fridge.
+1. Put all ingredients in your blender and blend on very low speed for 5 minutes.
+Refrigerate.

 100 g raw whole Hazelnuts

 1. Roughly chop the hazelnuts and toast in a dry frying pan on low temperature with the salt.

 2. Put the lightly toasted nuts at the bottom of each glass